sage-code/maj/alphabet.md

 * Letter `u`  is close back, like `oo` in `soon`;

 **Notes: **
-* First vowel have a slight stress;
+* Tone of the language is not significant in Maj;
+* Maj is a written language and there is no aid for accent;
-* Last vowel (coda) is always read;
+* All vowels are read, even the last vowel called coda is read;

 ## Semi vowels

 _Letter `Y`:_ is pronounced different depending on its position.

-1. Initial position:"y" = `i` at the beginning of words like: York, Yes, Yacht;
+1. Initial position: "y" = `i` at the beginning of words like: York, Yes, Yacht;
-2. First position:  "â" = `ɨ` in the middle of words like "eo" in "pigeon";
+2. First   position: "ŷ" = `ɨ` in the middle of words like "eo" in "pigeon";
-3. Second position: "ă" = `ə` is used at end of words  like "ar" in "sugar";
+3. Second  position: "ў" = `ə` is used at end of words  like "ar" in "sugar";

 **Notes: **

 * Maj is using "y" or "Y" at beginning of words never "i" or "I";
-* End of words "y" can be changed into "a" or "e";
+* Maj letters "ŷ", "ў" can be present in elevated writings (story books);

-_Letter `W`:_  is soft `u`, it is rarely used in the middle of words;
+_Letter `W`:_  is called soft `u`, is mostly used at beginning of words words.

-Letter W can not receive stress.
 It is pronounced "u" like "w" in "whiskey".
 It creates diphthongs: {"wa","we", "wi", "wo", "wu","wy"}.
-The following vowel is much longer than usual, in words like:
+The vowel is much longer than usual, forming words like:

 * wa: "uaa" (administration)
 * wo: "uoo" (surprise)